University of Illinois Urbana-Champaign: Illinois Industrial University (1867–1885)

-University of Illinois
+University of Illinois (1885–1977)

 In 1885, the Illinois Industrial University officially changed its name to the "University of Illinois", reflecting its agricultural, mechanical, and liberal arts curriculum.
+According to educational historian Roger L. Geiger, Illinois and a few other public and private universities set the standard for what the research university in the United States would become.

-During his presidency, Edmund J. James (1904–1920) is credited for building the foundation for the large Chinese international student population on campus.
+During his presidency, Edmund J. James (1904–1920) set the policy of building a massive research library.
+He also laid the foundation for the large Chinese international student population on campus.
 James established ties with China through the Chinese Minister to the United States Wu Ting-Fang.
-In addition, during James's presidency, class rivalries and Bob Zuppke's winning football teams contributed to campus morale.
+Class rivalries and Bob Zuppke's winning football teams contributed to campus morale.

 Alma Mater, a prominent statue on campus created by alumnus Lorado Taft, was unveiled on June 11, 1929.
-It was established from donations by the Alumni Fund and the classes of 1923–1929.
+It was funded from donations by the Alumni Fund and the classes of 1923–1929.

-The Great Depression slowed construction and expansion on the campus.
+The Great Depression in the United States slowed construction and expansion on the campus.
 The university replaced the original university hall with Gregory Hall and the Illini Union.
 After World War II, the university experienced rapid growth.
 The enrollment doubled and the academic standing improved.
 This period was also marked by large growth in the Graduate College and increased federal support of scientific and technological research.
 During the 1950s and 1960s the university experienced the turmoil common on many American campuses.
-Among these were the water fights of the fifties and sixties.
+Among these were the water fights of the 1950s and 1960s.